awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/launch_cloudformation.md

 #### Use your stack resources

 In this workshop, you'll need to reference the resources created by the CloudFormation stack.
 You can see the resources that have been created on the [AWS Cloudformation console](https://console.aws.amazon.com/cloudformation).
 On the **Resources** pane you can see the whole list of resources that have been created.
-The template does also have a list **Outputs" with resource identifiers that will be used throughout the workshop.
+The template does also have a list **Outputs**"** with resource identifiers that will be used throughout the workshop.
 To avoid having you copy'ing and pasting them we will load those values as environment variables.

 ```
 export AWS_REGION=$(curl --silent http://169.254.169.254/latest/dynamic/instance-identity/document | jq -r .region)